turbo-xav/meteo-station-front/README.md

 ## Build

 - `npm run build` to build the project.
-The build artifacts will be stored in the `docs/` directory.
+The build artifacts will be stored in the `docs/meteo-station` directory.

 ## Test the build

 - `npm run build-test` to build the project.
 The build artifacts will be stored in the `docs/meteo-station` directory.
+- It will serve at : http://localhost:8081/

 ## Generate Documentation & serve it

-- `npm run documentation` to build the documentation into `documentation` directory
+- `npm run load-doc` to build the documentation into `documentation` directory
+- It will serve at : http://localhost:8082/

+## Deploy on a server
+- Take the content of `docs/meteo-station` & copy it into a specific directory (ex : `/www/meteo-station/...`) on a HTTP server (ex : OVH, 1&1 or other, ...  ) to serve it.
+- You can access application by your specific url with a sub domain (ex : http://meteo-station.mysite.com ) that points to your specific directory.

 ## Further help